resoluteworks/invirt/docs/docs/framework/current-request.md

 ```

 ## Current request in Pebble templates
-Pebble templates can access the request object either via `request` directly from the template rendering context,
+Pebble templates can access the request object either directly from the [`request`](/docs/api/pebble/pebble-context-objects#request)
-or via the [request function](/docs/framework/pebble/pebble-functions#request).
-The request function is only required
+object in the root context, when not inside a macro.
+Inside macros, the [`request()`](/docs/api/pebble/pebble-functions#request)
-when inside a macro, where the template context is not available, and neither `model` or `request`, as a result.
+Pebble function must be used instead (due to the fact that [macros don't have access to the global context](https://pebbletemplates.io/wiki/tag/macro/)).

 ```html
 {% macro requestSummary() %}